diffix/reference/docs/computing noise.md

 4. Take the first `Ne` highest contributions as the extreme values.
 If any of them appear for `minimum_allowed_aids` distinct AIDs, use that value
 5. Take next `Nt` highest contributions as the top count.
 6. Replace each `Ne` value with an average of the `Nt` values

-In step 1 above it is mentioned that contributions for an AID set is split proportionally across the AID entities.
-Say the AID set `email[1, 2, 3]` had sent 9 emails, in that case we would attribute a count of 3 for each of the AIDs individually on top of what other contributions they might already have.
-This is not strictly speaking entirely correct.
-That is to say the resulting contributions stemming from this simplified redistributions do not reflect reality.
-However since the only way an AID set of multiple AID values can arise is through aggregation, and since we always perform extreme value flattening when aggregating, it seems likely that this is not going to cause insufficient flattening for extreme contributions (note: this is an assumption that hasn't been fully validated!).
-In fact it might have a positive effect by potentially limiting further unnecessary flattening.

 Below follows some concrete examples.
 In all examples I have made the simplified assumption, unless otherwise stated, that the minimum allowed aids threshold 2 for all AID types.